helloscoopa/run-cache/gitbook/guides/debugging.md

 9. **Look for Race Conditions**: Concurrent operations can cause unexpected behavior.

-10. **Clean Up Debugging Tools**: Remove or disable verbose logging and debugging tools in production to avoid performance impacts.
+10. **Clean Up Debugging Tools**: Remove or disable debug logging and debugging tools in production to avoid performance impacts.

 ## Next Steps